-The first time I came to Canggu was in 2016, after hearing about it from a few friends who know Bali well.
-Indeed, a few years ago, I would call Canggu an up-and-coming area.
-There were only a handful of restaurants and one beach club – very little by Bali standard.
-The area was definitely a lot quieter than its neighbor Seminyak, although its only about 30 minutes drive away in Bali traffic.
+The first time I visited Canggu was in 2016, after hearing about it from a few friends who are familiar with Bali as the new place to hang out.
+Indeed, a few years ago, I would have called Canggu an up-and-coming area.
+Canggu was a lot quieter than its neighbor Seminyak, although it’s only about 30 minutes drive away in Bali traffic.
+There were only a handful of restaurants and one beach club – very simple by Bali standard.

-Fast forward to today, although still quieter than Seminyak, Canggu definitely not the same place I visited a while back.
+Fast forward to today, although still quieter than Seminyak, Canggu is definitely not the same place I visited a while back.
 There are now plenty of new restaurants dotting Jalan Pantai Batu Bolong and beachside bars along Echo Beach.
 Even Vogue has featured this area in 2018, calling it Bali’s Bohemian surfer paradise.
-And with the biggest NYE party of 2018 shifted from Seminyak to Canggu, I think we can safely say Canggu is now the area to be.
+And with the biggest NYE party of 2018 being shifted from Seminyak to Canggu, I think we can safely say Canggu is now the area to be in Bali.

 That said, here are some of my favorite places in Canggu: